urschrei/CDP/README.md

     - `db.session.query(Cdp).join(Sign).filter(Sign.sign_ref == 'AK').all()`

 # Elasticsearch
 The search functionality requires [Elasticsearch](http://www.elasticsearch.org/overview/), running on port 9200.
-There's currently no way of automatically populating the index, but `%run`ning [`utils/elastic.py`](utils/elastic.py) after `fab shell` should work.
+In order to generate the index before first use, run `fab elastic`.
+Record changes and insertions should propagate to the index automatically.

 # A note on character sets
 As we're using MySQL, please pay particular attention to your DB's character encoding and collation settings.